Frequently Asked Questions

 I have a graduate degree.
 Are these grades eligible for GPA consideration?

-No. Schulich Medicine does not consider graduate degrees for GPA; only undergraduate years are used.
+No. Schulich Medicine does not consider graduate course work for GPA; only undergraduate years are used.

 Applicants enrolled in a graduate program at the time of application must complete ALL of their degree program requirements by the following deadlines:

 Withdrawal from a graduate degree program in order to enroll in Schulich Medicine will not be acceptable.
-Also, we do not grant deferrals or deadline extensions for completion of a graduate degree.
+We also do not grant deferrals or deadline extensions for completion of a graduate degree.

 For applicants enrolled in graduate degree programs at the time of application, please visit the Admission Requirements webpage for additional information.